Ying Miao: Work

-The Blind Spot (2007), is an 1869-page Mandarin dictionary that has been manually annotated to indicate 2,000 search terms that were censored in China at the time.
+The Blind Spot (2007) is an 1869-page Mandarin dictionary that has been manually annotated to indicate 2,000 search terms that were censored in China at the time.
 To make the list, Miao took on the labor-intensive task of searching every word on google.cn.
 If the search results returned with “According to local laws, some search results are not showing,” in the bottom of the page, Miao would erase the word with white tape.

-In 2021, Miao Ying released "Evil Words" series in NFT which was the first time ever that the artist had revealed the listed words that were censored by Google.
+In 2021, Miao Ying released "Evil Words" series in non-fungible token which was the first time ever that the artist had revealed the listed words that were censored by Google.
 Miao Ying named the NFT project Evil Words (2021) after Google's former motto 'don't be evil'.
-Subsequently, Google ultimately left China in 2010, leading other platforms such as Twitter, YouTube, Instagram, Facebook, and many other sites to be inaccessible.
+Subsequently, Google left China in 2010, leading other platforms such as Twitter, YouTube, Instagram, Facebook, and many other sites to be inaccessible.
 Google has kept its office in China and has been trying to come back to the Chinese market.
 In 2018 Google plans to launch a censored version of its search engine in China, code-named Dragonfly.